Help…a more detailed guide to the site

 Wynne started writing her diaries in 1895.
 To start with, she sometimes covered more than one year in a book, but from 1907, she filled one large volume every year until 1931, a total of 30 books.

 Alongside her entries, the diaries contain a wealth of other material, ranging from photos and original illustrations to newspaper cuttings, pressed flowers, fashion plates or post cards.
-You will get a good idea of this from the picture sections.
+You will get a good idea of this from the picture sections which intersperse the texts.
 She wrote in a fast scrawl, and I have left much of her idiosyncratic punctuation as it is, though occasionally for the sake of clarity adding a full stop, or changing a spelling.
-Generally, you will read her words in the bigger print, and my own additions or explanations in the smaller typeface.
+My own comments or explanations will be in italics.

 It is divided into two, the first concerning her love for a young man whom she was forbidden to marry, and the second about her courtship and marriage to Herbert Jackson.
 You can enter the second section by clicking on Herbert’s name in the first square of the Love browser strip.
 This section will not change.